rundfunk47/stinsen/README.md

 # Known issues and bugs 🐛

 * _Stinsen_ does not support `DoubleColumnNavigationViewStyle`.
 The reason for this is that it does not work as expected due to issues with `isActive` in SwiftUI. _Workaround:_ Use UIViewRepresentable or create your own implementation.
 * _Stinsen_ works pretty bad in various older versions of iOS 13 due to, well, iOS 13 not really being that good at SwiftUI.
-Rather than try to set a minimum version that _Stinsen_ supports, you're on your own if you're supporting iOS 13 to figure out whether or not the features you use actually work.
+Rather than trying to set a minimum version that _Stinsen_ supports, you're on your own if you're supporting iOS 13 to figure out whether or not the features you use actually work.
 Generally, version 13.4 and above seem to work alright.

 # Who are responsible? 🙋🏽‍♀️